 How to Use Filters

-From the landing page, use the global search bar, Browse flow and/or Go to Search button to find or navigate to content.
-If you do not know how to search or browse in Documoto, refer to: How to Search.
+Within Documoto Library, use the global search bar, Browse and/or Go to Search to find or navigate to content.

 - Type: allow users to filter by Documoto entity type (books, pages, parts, documents, videos etc.)

-- Categories: allow users to filter by media categories (formerly media shelves), which have been configured by an Administrator.
+- Categories: allow users to filter by media categories such as Bulletins, Operator's Manuals, Service Manual, etc., which have been configured by an administrator.

 Users can apply additional, configured filters by clicking the Filters+ button and selecting the desired filter from the drop-down list.